vijayshree-jayaraman/TNEC-GP-Elections-2019/README.md

 # TNEC-GP-Elections-2019 🏆

-This project contains a tidy dataset of 2019 Tamil Nadu Gram Panchayat Elections with GP codes, LGD codes, Census 2011 regional codes and shrugid2
+This project contains a tidy dataset of 2019 Tamil Nadu Gram Panchayat Elections with GP codes, LGD codes, Census 2011 regional codes for villages.

 ## Introduction